jlengstorf/presentations/README.md

 (This is what I send to people as my bio.)

 > Jason Lengstorf is a developer, designer, author, and friendly bear.
 His
-> focus is on the efficiency and performance of both teams and software.
-At IBM,
+> focus is on the efficiency and performance of people, teams, and software.
-> he creates processes and systems to Make The Right Thing The Easy Thing™.
 At
+> IBM, he creates processes and systems to Make The Right Thing The Easy
-> all other times, he roams the earth in search of new and better snacks.
+> Thing™.
+At all other times, he wanders the earth in search of new and
+> better snacks.

 ### Videos of Previous Presentation